 Socio prospectus conducts R&D, tests, promotes, implements, services, monitors, and reports on new and/or improved social choice system components and integrated open-source platforms.
-Our other program, the LEDDA framework, is a prototype of a particular local economic system, which could become a Socio prospectus platform.
+Our other program, the LEDDA framework, is a prototype of a particular local economic system, which could become part of a Socio prospectus platform.

 Focus areas for Socio prospectus include: